 An often overlooked benefit of CDN services is their ability to increase the security of your website.
-Hackers love denial-of-service (DoS) and distributed-denial-of-service (DDoS) attacks, and without the best CDN server security protocols or alternative encryption solutions, websites are wide open to being flooded by data specifically designed to cripple them.
+Hackers love denial-of-service (DoS) and distributed-denial-of-service (DDoS) attacks, and without the finest CDN server security protocols or alternative encryption solutions, websites are wide open to being flooded by data specifically designed to cripple them.

 At best, such attacks can cause severe slowdowns, while at worst, they can completely paralyze the site and stop people from being able to interact with it.
 This can really affect your site’s reputation; even after you’ve spent significant resources on restoring everything to normal, people will be far less willing to visit a potentially insecure site.

-The way CDN solutions deal with such attacks is simple: they make improvements to security certificates and DDoS mitigation protocols.
+The way global CDN solutions deal with such attacks is simple: they make improvements to security certificates and DDoS mitigation protocols.
 By their very nature, to properly distribute and cache data, the best CDN systems have to be able to analyze traffic patterns and react to potential surges identified as originating from a malicious source.